-- 4.5.1 There is no requirement for a revenue contribution to capital (RCCO) as result of the borrowing set out in section 4.4 above. - 4.5.2 The 2021/22 budgeted depreciation allowance required by legislation to be transferred to the Major Repairs Reserve (MRR) to fund the capital programme is £12,843,260, an increase of £356,840 on the 2020/21 amount.
+- 4.5.1 There is no requirement for a revenue contribution to capital (RCCO) as result of the borrowing set out in section 4.4 above. - 4.5.2 The 2021/22 budgeted depreciation allowance required by legislation to be transferred to the Major Repairs Reserve (MRR) to fund the capital programme is £11,484,000.
+This has been supplemented by a revenue contribution to capital of £1,359,260 in order to support the planned works and these combined figures give an increase of £356,840 on the 2020/21 amount.
 A summary of the 2020/21-2021/22 capital programme is shown in the chart below.

-- 4.5.3 The increase in the value of the 2021/22 capital programme compared to the current 2020/21 programme, is mainly due to rescheduling of new build schemes and the impact of the Kenilworth scheme expenditure on the programme.
-Expenditure on the existing stock is expected to be lower and this is mainly due to the scheduling of the Major Repairs Contract (MRC) works. - 4.5.4 The impact of the Housing White paper recently published is likely to have an impact on both capital and revenue budgets and once the assessment of any additional costs have been made, further growth bids may be required and the impact included in the refresh of the HRA Business Plan next financial year. - 4.5.5 The capital programme funding for 2020/21 and the draft HRA capital programme 2021/22 is summarised in the chart below.
+4.5.3 The increase in the value of the 2021/22 capital programme compared to the current 2020/21 programme is mainly due to rescheduling of new build schemes and the impact of the Kenilworth scheme expenditure on the programme.
+Expenditure on the existing stock is expected to be lower and this is mainly due to the scheduling of the Major Repairs Contract (MRC) works.
+The draft capital strategy recommends an increase in HRA expenditure on IT and Digital.

+- 4.5.4 The recently published Housing White paper is likely to have an impact on both capital and revenue budgets and once the assessment of any additional costs have been made, further growth bids may be required and the impact included in the refresh of the HRA Business Plan next financial year. - 4.5.5 The capital programme funding for 2020/21 and the draft HRA capital programme 2021/22 is summarised in the chart below.
+This is unchanged from the draft budget to the December Executive.